 The column headings have been reversed!
 So naturally the correct answer is also reversed.

-Not surprisingly, the people with a high Numeracy score tended to get the right answer whether they were given test A or test B, and the people with low Numeracy tended to get the wrong answer.
+You may be happy to learn that the people with a high Numeracy score tended to get the right answer whether they were given test A or test B. And the people with low Numeracy tended to get the wrong answer.